binocarlos/flocker-cache/README.md

 ## flocker-cache

-An in memory flocker cache to handle multi-request docker run commands
+An in-memory cache for flocker that routes requests to /images/create onto the same server as the previous /containers/create request

 ## install